guijinSON/guijinSON.github.io/_posts/2021-08-15-An NLP Classic, BERT.md

 ---

 The first paper I would be reviewing on my blog is an NLP classic, *"BERT: Pre-Training of Bidirectional Transformers for Language Understanding"*.
- It has been a while since I have first encountered this paper, but BERT is still the outset of most State-of-the-Arts(SOTA) NLP models, therefore going over this architecture will make future paper reviews way more tractable.
+ It has been a while since I have first encountered this paper, but BERT is still the outset of most State-of-the-Arts(SOTA) NLP models, so in my opinion going over this architecture will make future paper reviews way more tractable.

 * hello
 {:toc}